Organizing your #ProtestPP vigil

-What should your first steps be when you plan your protest?
-There’s a lot of groundwork to be laid, including choosing the style of your protest, scouting out the protest location, preparing signs and more.
-But the more good preparation you do in advance, the better your protest will go on February 11.
+What should your first steps be when you plan your vigil?
+There’s a lot of groundwork to be laid, including choosing the time for your vigil, scouting out the location, preparing materials, and more.
+But the more good preparation you do in advance, the better your event will go on April 13.

 - Advanced preparations